BMB-STAT/BMB-STAT5/chapter1.md

 ```

 `@question`
 What R produces here is referred to as an ANOVA table.
-In the first column there is the list of the source of Vvriation, between and within groups in separate rows.
+In the first column there is the list of the source of variation, between and within groups in separate rows.
 DF stands for degree of freedom.
+Look back to STAT1 to remind yourself of what degrees of freedom are.
 Between groups DF is n-1, where n is the number of groups being compared.
 Within groups DF is m-n, where m is the total number of observations/data points collected.

 Choose the correct values of n and m.